-- Other important aspects of treatment of Candidiasis: - Continue to breastfeed. - Good hand washing - Ibuprofen can be used for pain - If an antifungal is prescribed, it is important to complete the course of treatment - Use disposable or clean, dry nursing pads - > Wash bras and night clothes in dilute bleach or sun dry - > Air dry breasts as much as possible. - All pump parts touching milk or breast should be washed and boiled daily. - Eliminate alcohol and minimize sugar in the diet. - Add acidophilus in the form of yogurt, pills or acidophilus milk to diet to assist normal colonizing of bacterial flora.
+- Continue to breastfeed. - Evaluate attachment and make changes if needed. - Good hand washing - Ibuprofen can be used for pain - Use disposable or clean, dry nursing pads - Wash bras and night clothes in dilute bleach or sun dry - Air dry breasts as much as possible. - All pump parts touching milk or breast should be washed and boiled daily. - Eliminate alcohol and minimize sugar in the diet. - Add acidophilus in the form of yogurt, pills or acidophilus milk to diet to assist normal colonizing of bacterial flora.